Building A Budget With Allocations - All Flexibility Levels

 Principals of schools with PK programs must ensure there is at least one additional school-based staff member available to support PK classrooms when one of the classroom teachers or aides takes a break.
 Principals are encouraged to use the ECE or ELC weight to budget for a PK floater aide position in order to ensure that PK classrooms are appropriately supervised at all times.

-Using the supplemental ECE weight, schools should budget for consumable and non-consumable classroom supplies such as:
+Using the supplemental ECE weight, schools must budget for Pre-K classroom materials, including consumable and non-consumable items such as:

-- Area rugs and replacement furniture (please contact dcps.earlychildhood@k12.dc.gov prior to replacement
+- Replacement area rugs and furniture (please contact dcps.earlychildhood@k12.dc.gov to determine if we have excess items in storage)

 The DCPS Early Childhood Education Division (ECED) provides a variety of centrally-funded supports to ensure high-quality early childhood programming in schools.
 The supports are differentiated to provide a baseline level of ECE support to all schools and to target the most robust supports to schools serving young children furthest from opportunity.
 The centrally funded supports include the following:

-- Curriculum – All early childhood classrooms (other than Montessori classrooms at Nalle, Langdon, and Capitol Hill Montessori) use The Creative Curriculum.
-ECED can provide Creative Curriculum training and materials for new PK teachers and administrators at all schools.
+- Curriculum – All ECE classrooms (other than Montessori classrooms at Nalle ES, Langdon ES, and Capitol Hill Montessori) use Creative Curriculum, Building Blocks Math Curriculum, and Heggerty.
+ECED can provide Creative Curriculum, Building Blocks, and Heggerty training and materials for new PK teachers at all schools.

 - Cheryl Ohlson, Deputy Chief, Early Childhood Education – Cheryl.Ohlson@k12.dc.gov